What is the Difference Between APR and APY In Crypto?

 Example of Converting APR To APY

-Using Nexo as the example, which is one of the most popular lending platforms for crypto investors to build their wealth.
-The product accepts over 30 fiat currencies and supports earning/borrowing on 40+ digital currencies.
+Using Nexo as the example, the product accepts over 30 fiat currencies and supports earning/borrowing on 40+ digital currencies.
 Nexo offers up to 16% APR on Polygon (MATIC) and competitive rates on stablecoins (up to 12% APR).
 To learn what are stablecoins, read this article that explains how they work and their use cases.

 The equation would therefore look like this: